Travelers now have a major incentive to use MasterCard when purchasing airline tickets, with the debut of a new airfare price assurance program.

 - Upon receipt of a price alert, cardholders can request a flight credit directly from an airline customer service representative.

-- To save time, PriceAssure can handle the customer service requests and flight credit for a flat fee of $19.95.
+- To save time, PriceAssure can handle the customer service requests and flight credit for a flat fee.

 MasterCard PriceAssure costs nothing for cardholders or for issuing banks, making the travel feature a cost-free, risk-free service that can assure travelers will save as much money as possible on airfare.
 Although some online travel agencies and booking websites offer similar features, the creators of PriceAssure note that their price tracking database works with airlines' own websites.